NeuShore/docs.neushore.dev/blog/2022-02-15-raspberry-pi.md

 Welcome to this blog!
 This page will provide instructions on how to install and run BrayanBot on a **Raspberry Pi 400** running Ubuntu 20.04.
 Interested?
 Great!
 Grab your popcorn, drinks, Raspberry Pi and click "Read More" to proceed.
 <!--truncate-->

-First and foremost, happy Valentines Day everbody!
+First and foremost, happy Valentines Day everybody!
 If you are single, I will be your company *and* guide today.
 If not, I will only be your guide, but nevertheless; I am your guide today I hope to provide what you will need to host BrayanBot on a Raspberry Pi 400 running Ubuntu.
 Certainly not my favorite distribution but nevertheless, it somehow still holds the title of the most popular server distro.
 > *If you would like to read my take on this matter, more about why you should not be using Ubuntu [here](/).*